Significant Court Cases, Revenue Rulings, Internal Revenue Codes, and Treasury Regulations - Methods of Accounting

 Revenue Procedure 2001-23 - This procedure provides an optional LIFO inventory computation method for taxpayers who sell used automobiles or used light-duty trucks.
 The link-chain, dollar value LIFO inventory method is designed to simplify the dollar-value LIFO computation of used vehicle dealers.

-Revenue Procedure 2001-10, 2001-2 I.R.B. as modified by announcement 2004-16 and Revenue Procedure 2011-14 (Sec.
-21-03 of Appendix) - This revenue procedure supercedes Revenue Procedure 2000-22 (below).
+Revenue Procedure 2001-10, 2001-2 I.R.B. as modified by announcement 2004-16 and Revenue Procedure 2016-29 section 15.03 - This revenue procedure supercedes Revenue Procedure 2000-22 (below).
 This procedure provides that the Commissioner of Internal Revenue will exercise his discretion to except a qualifying taxpayer with average annual gross receipts of $1 million or less from the requirements to account for inventories.
 This revenue procedure also provides the procedures by which a qualifying taxpayer may obtain automatic consent to change to the cash receipts and disbursements method of accounting (the cash method) and to a method of accounting for inventory as materials and supplies that are not incidental.

 Internal Revenue Code Section 446 - General rule for methods of accounting.
 Taxable income shall be computed under the method of accounting on the basis of which the taxpayer regularly computes his/her income in keeping his/her books.